scanoss/hpsm/README.md

   creates *libhpsm.so* and *libhpsm.h*. *libhpsm.so* must be placed on **/usr/lib** to make the feature available. *libhpsm.h* should be used by the client application, eg: **inc/** folder

+  ``make server``

+  generate hpsm-service ready to be run on a server that hosts mz files

   ``make cli``

   creates *hpsm* cli application